le0kar0ub1/LightBeam/src/target/README.md

 A particular Plateform is generaly preceded by a directory which host all his brother & sister.

-All plateform-family have a `shared` directory for usable sources over platforms.
+All plateform-family have a `common` directory for usable sources over platforms.

 The array below reference the built plateform and their own documentation.